Our Story

 The process proved incredibly joyful and rich with potential.
 Something very special was happening here which was worth nurturing.
 Instead of returning to full time research and travel as planned, Luke and Nilda agreed to the group’s request to continue the project and see where the process of co-creation would lead.

 The following months were pure magic.
-Incredible projects emerged from free interactions between members of the group and the site.
+Incredible projects emerged from the interactions between members of the group and the site.
 Structures - physical and social - were constructed, tested, deconstructed and reconstructed.
 A collective culture and identity took form.
 Bit by bit a group of connected but separate individuals became a dynamic living community.